dtc1995/dtc1995.github.io/index.md

 # Daniel Chen
 ### About Me

-I am a Pyewacket Fellow in the [Bendheim Center for Finance](https://bcf.princeton.edu) at the [Department of Economics
+I am an assistant professor in the [Bendheim Center for Finance](https://bcf.princeton.edu) at the [Department of Economics
 at Princeton University](https://economics.princeton.edu).
-In July 2024, I will begin as an Assistant Professor there.

 My email is dtchen@princeton.edu.
 Here is a link to my [CV](CVJun.pdf).